A successful data management and BI strategy must answer some key questions, such as:

 How to Select the Right Enterprise ETL Tools?

-There are multiple different ETL tools available.
-Although a fairly simple process to understand, ETL processes can grow in complexity as the volume, variety, and veracity of data being transformed increases.
-Generally speaking, the following factors can impact the scope and complexity of an ETL process and need to be considered when opting for the right ETL platform out of different ETL tools:
+There are different enterprise ETL solutions or tools available.
+Although a fairly simple process to understand, ETL data integration processes can grow in complexity as the volume, variety, and veracity of data being transformed increases.
+Generally speaking, the following factors can impact the scope and complexity of performing an ETL process and need to be considered when opting for the right ETL platform out of different ETL tools:

 - The number and variety of data sources and destinations involved